How to do Keyword Research in 2022 – A Quick Guide

 There are lots of tools available to perform keyword research.
-Our favourites are
+Our favourites are:

 These tools have some functionality as a free version, but to really get a good understanding of keywords, you might have to buy the subscriptions.
 Or let an SEO agency do the hard work for you!

-There’s also Google Trends which is a handy tool to use and of course Google Keyword Planner but the latter is not for the casual user and requires an active AdWords account to get the full benefit.
+There’s also Google Trends which is a handy tool to use and of course, Google Keyword Planner but the latter is not for the casual user and requires an active AdWords account to get the full benefit.

-Once you get a list of keywords, check out your competitors’ keywords to make sure that you are in the right ball park (hint- look at their Meta title).
+Once you get a list of keywords, check out your competitors’ keywords to make sure that you are in the right ballpark (hint- look at their Meta title).
 You can also create a list of keywords that your competitors are targeting and see if these are relevant to you too.

 What Keywords Should I Choose?

 This is a skill in itself.
-You might want to try and rank for the high volume keywords as obviously that’s what people are searching for.
-But a lot of times these keywords are just too competitive and without a huge amount of domain authority it will be impossible to rank for them.
+You might want to try and rank for the high-volume keywords as obviously, that’s what people are searching for.
+But a lot of times these keywords are just too competitive and without a huge amount of domain authority, it will be impossible to rank for them.
 So in these cases, it is sometimes better to try and rank for so-called “long tail” keywords.
 For example, instead of trying to rank for “estate agents in Edinburgh” – rank for “affordable estate agents in Edinburgh” or “cheap estate agents in Edinburgh”.
 Adding on extra words makes the keyword long-tail.
 Whilst it might not be searched as much i.e the volume of searches is lower, there is less competition for the keyword.
 Which makes it easier to get to the top and grab those people who are searching in this way.

 Final (Key) Words

-Keyword research is a skill which with the right tools and patience anyone can do.
+Keyword research is a skill that with the right tools and patience anyone can do.
 It also isn’t a one-off activity.
 A website owner should keep reviewing keywords to ensure that they are relevant and current.
 Get in touch if you’d like any help or tell us what your experience of keyword research in 2018.